pedro-abundio-wang/computer-vision/docs/blogs/minimal-neural-network.md

         url: '#'
 ---

-In this section we'll walk through a complete implementation of a toy Neural Network in 2 dimensions.
+In this section we'll walk through a complete implementation of a toy Neural Network.
 We'll first implement a simple linear classifier and then extend the code to a 2-layer Neural Network.
 As we'll see, this extension is surprisingly simple and very few changes are necessary.

 ## Generating some data